-With this in mind, let’s dive into adding your Instagram footer widget to WordPress using Instagram Feed Pro plugin below.
+With these in mind, let’s dive into adding your Instagram footer widget to WordPress using the Instagram Feed Pro plugin below.

 Step 1: Install Instagram Feed Pro Plugin

-The first step is to get your own copy of Instagram Feed Pro plugin here.
-Download the plugin to your computer.
+The first step is to get your own copy of the Instagram Feed Pro plugin here.

 Then, go ahead and install the plugin to your WordPress website by following these step-by-step instructions to install a WordPress plugin.

-Already installed the plugin to your website?
+Already installed the plugin on your website?
 Great!

-The next step is connecting your Instagram account to the plugin.
-To do this, navigate to Instagram Feed » Settings from your WordPress dashboard.
-Then, click the blue Connect an Instagram button to get connected.
+The next step is creating a new Instagram feed using the plugin.
+To do this, navigate to Instagram Feed » All Feeds from your WordPress dashboard.
+Then, click the Add New to get connected.

-After clicking this, an overlay will ask you to choose between connecting your personal account or business account to the plugin.
+After clicking this, the plugin will ask you to choose between connecting your personal account or business account.

 For more details on how you can change your personal account into a business one, check out this post on how to convert your Instagram account to a business profile.

 To give you more control over your footer’s design, you can also customize its layout.
-Scroll down until you see the layout type section and choose from 4 ready-made layout types.
+Click on the Feed Layout option to get started.

 Want something more suited to your footer area?
 Then, you can select the carousel layout.
 This way, you can show your Instagram feed in a beautiful slideshow that your visitors can scroll through, like this.

-Finally, if you have specific posts that you want to highlight in your Instagram footer widget in WordPress, choose the highlight gallery.
+Finally, if you have specific posts that you want to highlight in your Instagram footer widget in WordPress, choose the highlight layout.

 Since highlighted posts are shown twice as large as other images, you can display this widget in your footer area to show positive social proof about your brand.

-Once you’ve selected the Instagram footer widget’s layout, click Save Changes to finalize your choices.
+Once you’ve selected the Instagram footer widget’s layout, click on Save to finalize your choice.

-Once you’re happy with how your feed looks like, click Save Changes and move on to the final step below.
+Once you’re happy with how your feed looks, click on Save and move on to the final step below.

 Step 5: Add Your Instagram Footer Widget to Your Site

-And, that’s it!
-With the help of this newbie-friendly tutorial, you now know how to embed an Instagram footer widget to your WordPress website.
+With the help of this newbie-friendly tutorial, you now know how to embed an Instagram footer widget into your WordPress website.